I. Purpose:

 2. If the patient arrives at the clinic 30 minutes before their appointment time, the patient will be registered by the registration staff and then be seen by the clinical staff.

-5. If the patient arrives within 20 minutes of their appointment time, the patient will be directed to reschedule their appointment and a $25 No-Show fee will be charged.
+• If the patient does not wish to wait to be seen, their appointment will be rescheduled, and a $25 fee will be charged.

 3. Notice of Lateness